 During one such solar eclipse a hole in his window shade projected the crescent image of the partially covered Sun into his darkened room.
-Experimenting with candles and pinholes, he discovered how to calculate the size and positions of the images they projected onto screens, thus inventing the camera obscura.
-Today, a popular (and safe) method of observing a partial solar eclipse is still by building a box with a pinhole in one end and a screen at the other.

-Today, though physics students around the world still use his methods of drawing light rays, most of us in the West aren't very familiar with Alhazen or much of the role that early Islamic scholars played in Europe's rise out of its intellectual Dark Ages.
+Experimenting with candles and pinholes, Alhazen discovered how to calculate the size and positions of the images they projected onto screens, thereby inventing the camera obscura.
+We use this technique today when we build a box with a pinhole in one end and a screen at the other and use it to safely project an image of partial eclipse.
+Although modern physics students around the world still use his methods of drawing light rays, most of us in the West aren't very familiar with Alhazen or much of the role that early Islamic scholars played in Europe's rise out of its intellectual Dark Ages.
 But we can see this influence every night when we look at the sky.
 Our bright stars are still known by their Arabic names: Aldeberan, Altair, Alcor, and Alberio.
 Their altitudes and azimuths (which determine their position in the sky) are Arabic in origin and are represented by Arabic numerals including the very concept of zero.
 The manipulation of these new numbers gave us algebra.

-The Latin translation of Alhazen's Optics was read widely in West.
-But while European scholars would credit Alhazen's discoveries in their own research, credit for developing the method that achieved those results was not.
+The Latin translation of Alhazen's Optics was read widely in the West.
+But while initially European scholars would credit Alhazen's discoveries in their own research, credit for developing the method that achieved those results was not.
 As a result, when we think of the modern scientific method and its role in discovery it is Johannes Kepler, living 600 years after Alhazen, who most often comes to mind.
 Kepler was well aware of Alhazen's work and was fortunate to be living in a time when brave thinkers dared to finally question the universe of Aristotle and Ptolemy (and by extension the Church).
-Alhazen had recognized that Ptolemy's universe of crystal spheres spinning within spheres, turning with uniform circular motions, was too complex to work in reality.

-The undoubted truth is that there exist for the planetary motions true and constant configurations from which no impossibilities or contradictions follow; they are not the same as the configurations asserted by Ptolemy; and Ptolemy neither grasped them nor did his understanding get to imagine what they truly are.
+Alhazen had recognized that Ptolemy's universe of crystal spheres spinning within spheres, turning with uniform circular motions, was too complex to work in reality: "The undoubted truth is that there exist for the planetary motions true and constant configurations from which no impossibilities or contradictions follow; they are not the same as the configurations asserted by Ptolemy; and Ptolemy neither grasped them nor did his understanding get to imagine what they truly are."

 But what that truth was, even Alhazen had no idea.
-Six hundred years later, the heliocentric model of the solar system proposed by Nicholas Copernicus and championed by a new generation of experiment-minded scientists like Kepler and Galileo, proved vastly more simple than Ptolemy's complex cycles upon cycles.
-If all the planets, including the Earth, went around the Sun, then retrograde motion was simply the effect of the Earth passing other planets.
-Day and night were nothing more than the Earth spinning on its axis.

-But what determined the order of the planets and why was each found where it was?
-Kepler thought he'd discovered the solution by hypothesizing that the space between each planet's orbit was determined by the shapes of five perfect Pythagorean solids.
-Kepler was instantly famous for reading the celestial blueprints of God.
+Six centuries later, the heliocentric model of the solar system proposed by Nicholas Copernicus and championed by a new generation of experiment-minded scientists like Kepler and Galileo, proved vastly simpler than Ptolemy's complex cycles upon cycles.
+If all the planets, including the Earth, went around the Sun, then Mars' retrograde motion was simply an optical illusion created by the faster-moving Earth passing the slower moving Mars.
+But what determined the order of the planets, their spacing and speed?
+Kepler thought he'd discovered the solution by hypothesizing that the size and spacing between each planet's orbit was determined by the shapes of five perfect Pythagorean solids.
+Kepler was instantly famous as the first person to read the celestial blueprints of God.